University of Florida Homepage

 Applications Now Closed

-The application period for the 2023-24 cohort of the City of Gainesville fellowship is now closed.
+The application period for the next cohort of the City of Gainesville fellowship will open in mid-summer, 2024.
 We provide this legacy information for future applicants.

-We encourage applicants to review all the information below and watch the recorded March 24 info session before beginning the application.
-For your convenience, we provide a copy of the application at this link.
+We encourage applicants to review all the information below and watch this recorded info session for additional context.
+For your convenience, we provide a copy of a prior application at this link.

 new city of gainesville logoHelp us Empower a Stronger Gainesville